M-Ali-ML/Loreer/README.md

 # Loreer (WIB)
 ![lorrer_gif](./assets/loreer.gif)

 Loreer is a sophisticated AI assistant designed to provide comprehensive knowledge on various lores, including movies, series, games, and books.
-Powered by advanced Large Language Models (LLMs) and AI, Loreer utilizes a Retrieval-Augmented Generation (RAG) system to deliver precise and relevant information.
+Powered by advanced Large Language Models (LLMs), Loreer utilizes a Retrieval-Augmented Generation (RAG) system to deliver precise and relevant information.
 This RAG system is built upon [League of Legends (LoL)](https://www.leagueoflegends.com/en-us/) lore and can precisely answer any LoL lore related questions.

 Below is a high-level overview of the system.